Immunizations

 Did You Know?

-Vaccines are made with a form of the virus or bacteria that cannot make us sick.
-They are made with either whole, killed virus or bacteria such as hepatitis A or use live, weakened virus such as varicella (chickenpox).
+Vaccines are made with a form of the virus or bacteria that cannot make us sick like in hepatitis A or varicella (chickenpox).
 Sometimes a piece of the virus or bacteria is used to develop immunity like in the meningococcal and pneumococcal vaccines.

 On occasion, the poisons produced by the bacteria are the problem.
 They are more of a threat than the disease itself - tetanus, diphtheria and pertussis vaccines are examples.